 –REFERENCE: In Batman Vol. 2 #4 and Batman Vol. 2 #33.
 Batman displays the famous giant penny in the Batcave.
 The penny is a sculpture designed by Bruce’s late uncle Philip Kane (as noted in Batman Vol. 2 #21).

-–REFERENCE: In the “Leviathan web display” from Batman Incorporated Vol. 2 #3.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3.
 Batman puts his father’s old bat costume on display in the Batcave.

-–FLASHBACK: From Green Arrow Vol. 6 #35—also referenced in Batman Vol. 2 #14 (and originally told in Batman: The Man Who Laughs).
+–FLASHBACK: From Green Arrow Vol. 6 #35.
+Also referenced in Batman Vol. 2 #14—and originally told in Batman: The Man Who Laughs.
 Immediately following the Claridge affair, Joker threatens to poison the Gotham Reservoir.
 Batman meets Joker face-to-face for the first time and defeats him.
 Green Arrow #35 simply shows Batman punching a bloodied Joker in the face.
-Since a flashback in Batman & Robin Vol. 2 #4 shows a bloody Joker, following his capture, being hauled to Arkham Asylum amidst a media frenzy, we can assume that the flashback from Green Arrow depicts their first fight.
+Since a flashback from Batman & Robin Vol. 2 #4 shows a bloody Joker, following his capture, being hauled to Arkham Asylum amidst a media frenzy, we can assume that the flashback from Green Arrow depicts their first fight.
 Joker becomes the second celebrity super-villain to be housed at Arkham, following Riddler.

-–NOTE: This is an event referenced in a flashback from Batman & Robin Vol. 2 Annual #2 and directly referenced from Batman Eternal #2.
+–NOTE: In a reference in a flashback from Batman & Robin Vol. 2 Annual #2 and also directly referenced in Batman Eternal #2.
 Mid November.
 Batman isn’t directly involved with this note, but it is important.
 Lieutenant Gordon, due to his popularity with most Gothamites and his hero status following Riddler’s “Zero Year” takeover, is appointed as the new Commissioner of Police by the newly elected (and corrupt) Mayor Hady, who is secretly instructed by Carmine Falcone to give him the promotion.
 (The commissioner position was vacated recently by the shamed Gillian Loeb.
 Falcone probably wants Gordon in office because he knows that Gordon will get rid of the rival McKillen Mob effectively.
 However, Falcone mistakenly believes that Gordon, like all the other commissioners before him, can be bought.)
 Note that Gordon’s promotion to Commissioner goes hand-in-hand with Harvey Bullock’s promotion to Detective Sergeant.
 (Note that Batman Eternal tells us that Gordon was made commissioner five years prior to 2014.
 However, we are clearly at the end of 2007, not 2009.
 This is an error any way you spin it.)

 –REFERENCE: In Detective Comics #947.
 An unknown person is wronged or injured during an unspecified Batman mission and comes to blame the Dark Knight for their condition.
 This person will return nine years later as the evil villain known as “The First Victim.”
 Since we don’t have much information about the First Victim’s origin, they could be attached to the prior Joker attacks in some way.
 Or they could be attached to a something else.
 All we know for sure is that they were hurt in the very early days of Batman’s career, hence placement here.